wechuli/allcheckspassed/README.md

 ### What should be considered as passing

 At the moment, checks with `success`, `neutral` and `skipped` are considered passing by GitHub.
-This action will default to this behavior as well but you can change this if you want to.
+This action will default to this behavior as well but you can change this if you want to:

 ```yaml
 steps: